udxframework/Udx-IndexedDB-Blazor/README.md

 An easy way to interact with IndexedDB and make it feel like EF Core but `async`.

+#GitHub repository

+The GitHub repository is at: https://github.com/udxframework/Udx-IndexedDB-Blazor

 ## NuGet installation
 The NuGet package is at: https://www.nuget.org/packages/Udx.IndexedDB.Blazor